tbaghfalaki/JM-with-BUGS-and-JAGS/README.md

 ### JM OF ZERO-INFLATED LONGITUDINAL MARKER AND SURVIVAL TIME
  The codes can be found at https://github.com/tbaghfalaki/JM-with-BUGS-and-JAGS/tree/main/Zero_inflation.

+### JM OF LONGITUDINAL MARKER AND SURVIVAL TIME with a CURE FRACTION
+ The codes can be found at https://github.com/tbaghfalaki/JM-with-BUGS-and-JAGS/tree/main/Applications/JMC

 ### REAL DATA ANALYSIS
- The codes can be found at https://github.com/tbaghfalaki/JM-with-BUGS-and-JAGS/tree/main/PBC.
+ The codes can be found at https://github.com/tbaghfalaki/JM-with-BUGS-and-JAGS/tree/main/Applications